 Porntip Israsena–a Donaghey Scholar at UALR–has traveled the world and is convinced it is only getting smaller.
 Although local to the area–Israsena is a graduate of North Little Rock High School–she has traveled the globe, from Quito, Ecuador, to Bangkok, Thailand, and places in between.

-Israsena, a Spanish language and international relations double major, believes students must prepare to be global citizens who are not only knowledgeable about American culture, but also knowledgeable about distant cultures and places far removed from their own.
+Israsena, a Spanish language and international relations double major, believes students must prepare to be ‘global citizens’ who are not only knowledgeable about American culture, but also knowledgeable about distant cultures and places.

 She most recently returned from Bangkok, Thailand, where she completed a full-time internship for the Thai Ministry of Foreign Affairs, specifically, in the Department of Association of Southeast Asian Nations Affairs.
 While there, she compiled a database for the Thai Ministry’s library on ASEAN-related resources and also wrote and published four articles for the Ministry’s ASEAN website.

-During her time at UALR, Israsena has also created a re-entry manual to help students re-immerse in American culture after studying abroad.
+During her time at UALR, Israsena has also created a re-entry manual to help students return to American culture after studying abroad.

 “Every time I go abroad, I learn about the U.S.,” she said.
 Israsena has also been active with the exchange mentor program in the International Studies Office, which seeks to help exchange students adapt to their newly adopted campus and community.